vinctustech/oql/src/main/paradox/syntax.md

 : ![query](.../oql-diagram/query.png)

 *project*
-: This relational operation specifies the structure of the results.
-If omitted, result will comprise all datatype attributes only, in the order in which they were defined in the data model.
-The structure of the result be basically a sequence of expressions each with an implicit or explicit `label`, namely `attributeProject`.
+: This relational operation specifies the structure of the result.
+If omitted, the result will comprise all datatype attributes (i.e., columns that are not foreign keys) only, in the order in which they were defined in the data model.
+The fact that relational attributes must be explicitly specified prevents circularity as well as the retrieval of, possibly very large amounts of unneeded data.
+The structure of the result is basically a sequence of expressions each with an (often implicit) label.
 : ![project](.../oql-diagram/project.png)

 *attributeProject*